-The Authority is a component unit of the City of Cape May (the "City") as described in Governmental Accounting Standards Board Statement described above because the Mayor of the City of Cape May, City Council and the Commissioner of the New Jersey State Department of Community Affairs appoints all of the commissioners to the Board of Commissioners of the Authority.
+The Authority is a component unit of the City of Cape May (the "City") as described in Governmental Accounting Standards Board Statement described above because the Mayor of the City of Cape May, City Council appoints all of the commissioners to the Board of Commissioners of the Authority.
 These financial statements would be either blended or discreetly presented as part of the City's financial statements if the City reported using generally accepted accounting principles applicable to governmental entities.